In 2018, I took what I felt was a big personal risk.

 8. Have a conversation with my husband about future goals.-Done!
 My husband isn’t quite as

-crazy goal oriented as I am.
+crazy goal-oriented as I am.
 Sometimes I feel like we aren’t on the same page, but I don’t want to rock the boat.
-When I took the chance and got him to sit down to think about our future, he had some fantastic ideas.
+But when I took the chance and got him to sit down to think about our future, he had some fantastic ideas.
+Done! – You may find this year planning post helpful for this!

 Finally, I find this famous quote inspirational every time.
 It’s lengthy but deserves a slow read.